MigVega/SLAM2REF/README.md

 ### 1. Cloning and Building the Project
--Run the following in a terminal to clone the repository.
+- Run the following in a terminal to clone the repository.

 ```bash
     cd